 Tank Museum, The Archive and Reference Library, Bovington BH20 6JG

 Manuscripts and other material relating to the history of mechanical armoured warfare on land.
 War diaries and histories of British armoured regiments and papers of serving individuals.

-Wellcome Library for the History and Understanding of Medicine, Archives and Manuscripts Section, 183 Euston Road, London NW1 2BE
+Wellcome Library, Archives and Manuscripts Section, 183 Euston Road, London NW1 2BE

 MS collection of the Royal Army Medical Corps, comprising private journals and papers of army surgeons including Sir John Hall and Sir Thomas Longmore.
 MS collections relating to army medical services including the Mytchet Collection.
 Administrative records of the Corps, its component units and predecessor bodies are kept in The National Archives (class mark WO), including war diaries of individual units, WO 95 (First World War) and WO 177 (Second World War).